-Our firm represented an injured victim in the leading appellate case in Texas on the issue of falling merchandise.
+Our firm represented an injured victim in the leading appellate case in Cape Town on the issue of falling merchandise.
 In the Meek case, our firm succeeded at trial in obtaining $182,000 for a young man who sustained injuries when he was struck by folding tables that fell off a high shelf at a local Wal-Mart store.
 The evidence showed that Wal-Mart had failed to follow its own safety rules for the stacking of the merchandise.
-Wal-Mart appealed the case, and we succeeded on the appeal as well, having the trial result affirmed by the Texas Appellate Court.
+Wal-Mart appealed the case, and we succeeded on the appeal as well, having the trial result affirmed by the Cape Town Appellate Court.

-The Meek case currently stands as the leading Appellate case in Texas on the issue of a store’s liability for unsafe and falling merchandise.
-Attorney Keith has lectured several times on this topic for Texas attorneys at continuing education courses and is well known in this field by his peers.
+The Meek case currently stands as the leading Appellate case in Cape Town on the issue of a store’s liability for unsafe and falling merchandise.
+Attorney Keith has lectured several times on this topic for Cape Town attorneys at continuing education courses and is well known in this field by his peers.

 Please do not hesitate to contact us if you would like assistance on a matter of this type.